Bridging the Language Gap: Cultivating Spanish-Speaking Mental Health Practitioners

 A Personal and Professional Mission

 As a first-generation Dominican American who grew up speaking Spanish with her family, Dr. Castro has a strong personal connection to her mission.
-Her focus is on cultural psychiatry, and she is dedicated to providing care that is both linguistically and culturally attuned to her patients.
+Her focus is on cultural psychiatry, and she is dedicated to providing care that is linguistically and culturally attuned to her patients.

 During her residency at the Columbia Department of Psychiatry-New York State Psychiatric Institute, completed in June 2024, Dr. Castro concentrated on improving mental health outcomes for Spanish-speaking patients and communities.
 In her second year, she created a course for bilingual residents to help them conduct psychiatric interviews and psychotherapy in Spanish.
 Now in its fourth year, the course helps trainees deliver care in patients’ primary language.